Michał Tokarzewski-Karaszewicz

-General Michał Tadeusz Tokarzewski-Karaszewicz, Coat of arms of Trąby pseudonym Doktor, Stolarski, Torwid (b.
-5 January 1893 in Lemberg – 22 May 1964 in Casablanca, Morocco) was a Polish general, founder of the resistance movement "Polish Victory Service".
+General Michał Tadeusz Tokarzewski-Karaszewicz, Trąby coat of arms; pseudonyms Doktor, Stolarski, Torwid (5 January 1893, Lemberg – 22 May 1964, Casablanca, Morocco) was a Polish general and founder of the resistance movement Polish Victory Service.

 Early life

+He was born on January 5, 1893, in Lviv as the son of Bolesław Wincenty Tokarzewski-Karaszewicz and Helena Lerch de Lechensfeld.
 Tokarzewski served in the Polish Legions from 1914 until 1917, then in the POW (Polish Military Organization).
 He was a commanding officer of the "5th Infantry Legion Regiment" during the Polish-Ukrainian War, which fought in Lwów.

 During the November–December 1918 pogroms in Poland, Tokarzewski was removed from his post by the Polish Government as District Commander of Przemysl for posting a notice in which he fined the Jewish population 3,000,000 crowns as punishment for allegedly fighting against the Polish army, despite their assertion of neutrality.
 This charge was never proven.